drishika2002/OSDHack-22/README.md

 # OSDHack'22 (Open Hackathon Project)

 # FURIESRescue
 <p> FURIESRescue is a website that focuses on the well being of animals and spreading awareness among the society.
 It helps to connect the pets with their love ones.
-For pets who unfortunately got disconnected from their loved ones, this website provides them a gold chance to connect with someone who needs them.</p>
+For pets who unfortunately got disconnected from their loved ones, this website provides them a gold chance to connect with someone who needs them.
+If someone finds a pet who got lost, they can contact the owner through our website.</p>

+<p>We also provide a home to stray animals and physically disabled animals.
+We encourage people to take an initiative to adopt these animals by providing the adoption facility on our website.</p>

 ## 📋 WEB PAGES: